Cap-go/website/content/blog/manage-dev-and-prod-build-with-github-actions.md

 next_blog: "how-to-send-specific-version-to-users"

 ---
-This tutorial focuses on the GitHub hosting, but you can adapt it with little tweak to any other CI/CD platform.
+This tutorial focuses on the GitHub hosting, but you can adapt it with a little tweak to any other CI/CD platform.

 ## Preface

-Be sure you have added your Capacitor app first to Capgo, this tutorial just focus on the upload phase
+Be sure you have added your Capacitor app first to Capgo, this tutorial just focuses on the upload phase

 ## Commit convention